Artis-M/WhereSkate/README.md

 - As a user, I want to be able to rate other user&#39;s locations.
 - As a user, I want to be able to share a location on other apps.
 -	As a user, I want to be able to use google maps to navigate to the location.
-- As a user, I want to be able to sort locations by type of sport and/or location type.
+- As a user, I want to be able to sort locations by type of sport and/or location type, user.

 **Could have:**